 4This is similar to Athey et al. (2000), who also assume a diverse entry-level workforce in a model of promotions.
-In the OA, we present an extension with an explicit labor market model.
+In Section OA.5, we present an extension with an explicit labor market model.

 5The model requires only that the principal observes s_i , thus the "non-verifiability" of s_i is not a crucial assumption.
 However, assuming that all parties observe s_i makes the interpretation more natural.
-See also the OA for a variation of the model with continuous skills and another version of the model with endogenous skill levels (as in Meyer (1991)).
+See also Section OA.3 for a variation of the model with continuous skills and another version of the model (Section OA.8) with endogenous skill assessment precision (as in Meyer (1991)).